vcc-LG/vcc-lg.github.io/_posts/2024-02-17-pay-itself-back.markdown

 Nevertheless there is some satisfaction to be found in the idea of a purchase such as this eventually saving you more money than the cost of the thing itself, so I am going to try and work out how far away we are from this point (making hopefully the reasonable assumption they are saving us money at all).
 I'll explain my calculation processes, simplifications etc. along the way, and link to relevant code in case you want to try something similar!

+As an aside, we had various teething problems with the solar and batteries which I won't describe here as it would make things too long and complicated.
+The issues absolutely reduced the extent to which the kit was saving us money, and I mention it only to imply that having now overcome these issues, our rate of savings is higher than it was for probably the first year or so of having this system.

 ## Our setup and costs

 The house has a gas boiler for hot water and central heating.
-In August 2022 we had the following installed:
+In late August 2022 we had the following installed:

 - SolaX X1 G4 Hybrid 5kW Inverter
-- 1 x master and 2 x slave SolaX Triple Power (5.8kWh each, 17.4kWh total)
+- 1 x master and 2 x slave SolaX Triple Power batteries (5.8kWh each, 17.4kWh total)
 - 18 x Trina TSM-DE09.05 390W solar panels (7.02kW total)

 The total cost for the kit and installation was £12,925.